chris-swan/shoe_store/README.md

  Clone repository from GitHub.

+ Once in your local system - you will need to adjust the server to your local settings(Currently set to localhost:3306 to work with my system).
+The files to be adjusted to local settings are:

+ BrandTest.php
+ StoreTest.php
+ App.php

+ Create database using zip files

+ Clone database shoes to shoes_test in order to run tests.

+ Other points may be referrenced in code, but I believe those 3 are the ones that need to be set in order to run.

  Run $ composer install in top level of project folder.

  in a new terminal tab. enter mysql.server start.